thaisaraujo2000/artificial_intelligence/projects/deep_learning/README.md

 # Projects - List 02

-Answers from the second list of exercises, which involves questions about Deep Learning, more specifically regarding Convolutional Neural Networks (CNN), Transfer Learning, Recurrent Networks (with a focus on LSTM), Autoencoder Neural Networks and Generative Adversarial Networks.
+Answers to the second exercise list, which involves questions about Deep Learning, specifically Convolutional Neural Networks (CNN), Transfer Learning, Recurrent Networks (with a focus on LSTM), Autoencoder Neural Networks, and Generative Adversarial Networks.